V1T: large-scale mouse V1 response prediction using a Vision Transformer: Methods

 In order to isolate the change in prediction performance that is solely due to the proposed core architectures, we employed the same readout architectures by \citet{lurz2021generalization}, as well as a similar data preprocessing and model training procedure.
 We used the same train, validation and test split provided by the two datasets (see Section~\ref{neural-data}).
 Natural images, recorded responses, and behavioral variables (i.e. pupil dilation, dilation derivative, pupil center, running speed) were standardized using the mean and standard deviation measured from the training set and the images were then resized to $36 \times 64$ pixels from $144 \times 256$ pixels.
 The shared core and per-animal readout modules were trained jointly using the AdamW optimizer~\citep{loshchilov2018decoupled} to minimize the Poisson loss

 between the recorded responses $r$ and predicted responses $o$, where $n_t$ is the number of trials in one batch and $n_m$ the number of neurons for mouse $m$.
 A small value $\varepsilon = 1e-8$ was added to both $r$ and $o$ prior to the loss calculation to improve numeric stability.
-Gradients from each mouse were accumulated before a single gradient update to all modules. \worsen{We tried to separate the gradient update for each animal, i.e. one gradient update per core-readout combination, but this led to a significant drop in performance.
-We suspect this is because the core module failed to learn a generalized representation among all animals when each update step only accounted for gradient signals from one animal.} Although learning rate warm-up and pre-training on large datasets are considered the standard approach to train Transformers~\cite{xiong2020layer, han2022survey}, all our models were trained from scratch to be consistent with previous work in this task.
+Gradients from each mouse were accumulated before a single gradient update to all modules.
+We tried to separate the gradient update for each animal, i.e. one gradient update per core-readout combination, but this led to a significant drop in performance.
+We suspect this is because the core module failed to learn a generalized representation among all animals when each update step only accounted for gradient signals from one animal.
 We used a learning rate scheduler in conjunction with early stopping: if the validation loss did not improve over 10 consecutive epochs, we reduced the learning rate by a factor of $0.3$; if the model still had not improved after 2 learning rate reductions, we then terminated the training process.
-Dropout~\cite{srivastava2014dropout}, stochastic depths~\cite{huang2016deep}, and L1 weight regularization were added to prevent overfitting.
-The weight in dense layers were initialized by sampling from a truncated normal distribution ($\mu = 0.0, \sigma = 0.02$) with the bias values were set to 0.0; whereas the weight and bias in \texttt{LayerNorm} were set to 1.0 and 0.0.
+Dropout~\citep{srivastava2014dropout}, stochastic depths~\citep{huang2016deep}, and L1 weight regularization were added to prevent overfitting.
+The weights in dense layers were initialized by sampling from a truncated normal distribution ($\mu = 0.0, \sigma = 0.02$), where the bias values were set to 0.0; whereas the weight and bias in \texttt{LayerNorm} were set to 1.0 and 0.0.
 Each model was trained on a single Nvidia RTX 2080Ti GPU and all models converged within 200 epochs.
-Finally, we employed Hyperband Bayesian optimization~\cite{li2017hyperband} to find the hyperparameters that achieved the best validation loss, this included finding the optimal tokenization method and self-attention mechanism.
+Finally, we employed Hyperband Bayesian optimization~\citep{li2017hyperband} to find the hyperparameters that achieved the best performance in the validation set.
+This included finding the optimal tokenization method and self-attention mechanism.
 The initial search space and final hyperparameter settings are detailed in Table~\ref{table:v1t_hyperparameter}.
+We independently performed a hyperparameter search on the CNN model, though we failed to find a configuration that achieves better performance than the settings provided by \citet{lurz2021generalization} and \citet{franke2022state}.
+While learning rate warm-up and pre-training on large datasets are considered the standard approach to train Transformers~\citep{xiong2020layer, han2022survey}, in order to stay consistent with previous work and to isolate the performance gain solely due to the architectural change, all models presented in this work are trained from scratch and follow the same procedure stated above.

 The prediction performance of our models was measured by the single trial correlation metric, used by \citet{willeke2022sensorium} and \citet{franke2022state}, which can also account for the trial-to-trial variability in the test set where the same visual stimuli were shown multiple times.
 We computed the correlation between recorded $r$ and predicted $o$ responses: